oliv2079/Functional-Programming-02157/README.md

 Exercise 3 - Finished

-    Exercises discontinued as all solutions in the book can be find at this repository: https://github.com/TorbenRahbekKoch/Functional-Programming-Using-FSharp
+    Exercises discontinued as all solutions in the book can be found at this repository: https://github.com/TorbenRahbekKoch/Functional-Programming-Using-FSharp

 Mandatory Assignment 1 - In progress